occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 ## Policy

 A policy (or "reaction") can be used to deal with workflows such as "whenever _this_ happens, do _that_".
 For example, whenever a game is won, send an email to the winner.
 For simple workflows like this there's typically no need for a full-fledged [saga](#sagas).

+### Asynchronous Policy

-In Occurrent, you can create simple policies by creating a [subscription](#subscriptions).
+In Occurrent, you can create asynchronous policies by creating a [subscription](#subscriptions).
 Let's consider the example above:

 {% include macros/policy/email-policy.md %}